independentdatalab/tf-aws-env-nf/README.md

 ```
   and add your key, secret key, region and output format(json).

-*   Create a key-pair in EC2 service `<KEY.PAIR>`
+*   Login to your AWS console, and create a key-pair in EC2 service `<KEY.PAIR>`
-(Go to "Services" - "EC2" - "Network and Security" - "Key Pairs")
+(Go to "Services" - "EC2" - "Network and Security" - "Key Pairs").
+This key-pair identifies a user,
+so I typically use `f.lastname` as the name.
+In order to later use `ssh` to login to your
+instance, download your key-pair and store it locally.

-*   Change the account name, AWS account ID, and region in `terraform.tfvars`
+*   Modify the file `terraform.tfvars`: Change the account name (choose one - it will be used as an alias to your account), AWS account ID (numeric ID), and region.
-*   Change terraform bucket name in `setup-tf-bucket.sh` -  this is where terraform will store the state of your AWS infrastructure.
+*   In `setup-tf-bucket.sh` modify  terraform bucket name -  this is where terraform will store the state of your AWS infrastructure.
+The name has to be unique across all AWS buckets.
 *   Change profile and terraform bucket name in `main.tf`
 *   Change the `KEY.PAIR` to yours in `instances.tf` and `compute-env/ami.tf`